rocky-linux/documentation/docs/guides/file_sharing/nfsserver.md

 ### The `showmount` command

-The `showmount` command is used to monitor clients.
+Use the `showmount` command to monitor clients.

 ```
 showmount [-a] [-e] [host]